sensedeep/onetable-migrate/README.md

 * Show database status and list applied migrations.
 * Show outstanding migrations.
 * Stored history of migrations.
+* Persist migration history and the current OneTable schema in the table.
 * No module dependencies other than OneTable.
 * Works with AWS SDK v3